 Fair Market Value End-of-Lease Companion Agreement

-SAMPLE NON PROFIT is a SAMPLE STATE nonprofit organization, operating as a 501(c)(3) tax-exempt charity, committed to PROVIDING HOUSING SERVICES AND BUILDING AND SUSTAINING AFFORDABLE HOME AND HEALTHY NEIGHBORHOODS.
+SAMPLE NON PROFIT is a SAMPLE STATE nonprofit organization, operating as a 501(c)(3) tax-exempt charity, committed to PROVIDING HOUSING SERVICES AND BUILDING AND SUSTAINING AFFORDABLE HOMES AND HEALTHY NEIGHBORHOODS.
 As part of this mission, SAMPLE NON PROFIT is installing and operating solar arrays to enable homeowners to receive the benefits of solar installations on their homes, via a solar equipment lease and services agreement (“Lease”).

 Via the Lease dated the same date as this Agreement, you (the Homeowner) provide to SAMPLE NON PROFIT access to your roof and your electric meter.
 SAMPLE NON PROFIT will pay for the construction of the system and will own and operate the solar array for the Lease term.
 At any time after the first six (6) full years of system operation, you will have the right to purchase the solar array from SAMPLE NON PROFIT, at which point the solar installation will become your property and be considered an improvement on your home.

-Your payment for purchasing the solar array will be at “Fair Market Value” at the time of transfer, a requirement of the Internal Revenue Service rules related to the solar tax credit, in exchange for SAMPLE NON PROFIT paying for, constructing and operating the system for at least the first five years of the Lease.
+Your payment for purchasing the solar array will be at “Fair Market Value” at the time of transfer, a requirement of the Internal Revenue Service rules related to the solar tax credit, in exchange for SAMPLE NON PROFIT paying for, constructing, and operating the system for at least the first five years of the Lease.

 How much will “Fair Market Value” be?